BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

    :alt: Mac Install

 When you will try to open the wallet for the first time, you will receive a security warning stating that Beam Wallet was created by an unrecognized developer.
-We are working to elimitate the warning, meanwhile follow the steps below to launch Beam Wallet app on your Mac.
+We are working to eliminate the warning, meanwhile follow the steps below to launch Beam Wallet app on your Mac.

 Open 'System Preferences'.